gundameedikiranmai/Bnew108/docs/analytics.md

 ### Metrics
 #### total_sessions
-The total number of chatbot sessions for the selected time period
+The total number of chatbot sessions for the selected time period along with percentage change over previous timeperiod.

 #### explore_jobs
 The total number of times when the user selected explore jobs option.
 The user may select this option multiple times in a single conversation and the metric will reflect this fact.